kimtillas91/kimtillas91.github.io/_posts/2018-02-17-apps-to-supplement-your-nihongo-study.md

 category: Japan
 tag:    [language, study, Nihongo, Japan, technology]
 img:	nihongo-books-phone.jpg
 description: "Different types of applications can help supplement your language study.
-Here are some apps that I found helpful in studying Japanese (Nihongo)."
+Here are some apps that I found helpful in studying Japanese (Nihongo), from dictionaries, to gamification, to social media and more."
 idno:   JP20180217
 ---